-What to do if your child still throws a tantrum
+What to do if your child throws a tantrum

-That’s just life.
-The next question is, what do you do to handle the tantrum in the most effective way possible?
+Tantrums are just part of life with kids (especially younger kids).
+The real question is, what do you do to handle the tantrum in the most effective way possible?

 Some of us get really triggered when our toddler has a tantrum.
-Maybe because you weren’t allowed to express your feelings as a child (“Stop crying or I’ll give you something to cry about!” is always a classic filed under worst things ever to say to your kid that I’m betting more than one of us heard), or maybe just because you’re uncomfortable with unpleasant emotions, but your stress will not help your child calm down.
+Maybe because you weren’t allowed to express your feelings as a child, or maybe just because you’re uncomfortable with unpleasant emotions, but your stress will not help your child calm down.

 RELATED: Positive parenting vs. spanking – the research